 Known Violator Data Centers (KVDC)

 Distil also maintains a list of data centers that commonly host malicious requests.
-Blocking any traffic from such data centers on first request, the list includes both common cloud and managed hosting providers (e.g., Amazon and Rackspace).
+Blocking any traffic from such data centers on first request, the list includes both common cloud and managed hosting providers (e.g., Rackspace).
 Distil is continually curating and updating our KVDC list.

 Distil verifies the identity of incoming requests.
 Malicious bots can easily spoof user agents by masquerading as a good bot (e.g., Googlebot).
 Distil forces two-factor authentication for all good bots, verifying that they’re coming from correct user agents.
 We then confirm that each request maps to one of the IP addresses within the range of the corresponding bot.
 If it doesn’t, the request is flagged as a malicious attempt.